MicrosoftEdge/MSEdgeExplainers/AudioContextInterruptedState/explainer.md

 ## Privacy considerations

-Moving the `AudioContexts` to the `"interrupted"` state might giveaway some information about the user's behavior - for example, when the user started a voice call.
-However, since "interrupting" an `AudioContext` could be associated to several types of interruptions, exposing this new state shouldn't be a major concern.
+Moving the `AudioContexts` to the `"interrupted"` state might giveaway some information about the user's behavior - for example, when the user started a voice call or locked the screen.
+However, since "interrupting" an `AudioContext` could be associated with several types of interruptions, exposing this new state shouldn't be a major concern.
 Moreover, to mitigate privacy concerns, this proposal forbids automatically transitioning from `"suspended"` to `"interrupted"` to avoid unnecessarily exposing interruptions.
 This state transition will only happen if [`AudioContext.resume()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-resume) is called.

 ## Considered alternatives